 Click here to see the performance of the 1.8x Corrected Barlow.

-Click here to see an image taken with a 16" f3 using a 3" coma corrector and the STL-11000 CCD camera.
-Click here for the whole field.
+Click here to see an image taken with a 16" f3.75 using the 3" coma corrector.

 Copyright Dream Telescopes & Accessories, Inc. All Rights Reserved.